 Table of Contents

-- Starting seeds indoors will ensure you have vegetables, herbs, medicinal, and fruit plants to cultivate if the world goes pear-shaped before you can purchase them from a greenhouse, nursery, or garden center.
+- Starting seeds indoors will ensure you have vegetables, indoor medicinal herbs, and fruit plants to cultivate if the world goes pear-shaped before you can purchase them from a greenhouse, nursery, or garden center.

 - Starting seeds in your greenhouse or inside your home also gives you jump on the growing season.
 Those extra few weeks could mean the difference between having the time to cultivate crops with a longer growing season in case a cold snap occurs that hampers your gardening plan or allow you to try to grow crops that aren’t necessarily recommended for your regional agricultural growing zone.